ruilisi/lingti-sdk/README.md

 Lingti SDK is a high-performance network tunneling library designed for game traffic optimization.
 It provides a simple C API for integrating network acceleration capabilities into games and applications, featuring real-time traffic monitoring, intelligent routing, and cross-platform support.

+## Installation

+### Download Required Files

+The SDK is open source and available at: **https://github.com/ruilisi/lingti-sdk**

+**Pre-compiled DLL/lib files for each SDK version are available in the [GitHub Releases](https://github.com/ruilisi/lingti-sdk/releases) section.**

+Each release includes:
+- `lingti_sdk.dll` - Main SDK library
+- `lingti_sdk.lib` - Import library for linking

+**Note:** The `lingtiwfp64.sys` Windows driver file is included in the repository (not in releases, as it rarely changes).
+This file **must be placed in the same directory as your compiled executable** for the SDK to function properly on Windows.

 ## Features

 - **Simple C API** - Clean interface with start/stop service management